|Collection||Richard Linke Collection of Adirondacks Re-Viewed Photographs [graphic]|

 Project commissioned by the Adirondack Museum to have Richard Linke photograph historic and significant sites in the Adirondack Park from 1973 to 1974.
 These sites include both man-made and natural areas that played significant roles in the exploration of the park from 1820 to 1900.
 The subjects of these photographs include nature preserves, special interest scenic and geological areas, historic areas and structures, and historic routes and trails.

-Collection title based on the photographer's name and the commissioned project.
+Collection title devised by cataloger based on the photographer's name and subject material.

 Lakes & ponds